baier233/x64dbg/docs/introduction/Variables.md

 This program supports variables.
 There are three types of variables:

 - USER: Variables created by the user using the `var`/`mov` commands.
 These variables have no access restrictions.
 You generally only deal with these.
-- SYSTEM: Variables created by x64dbg, that can be read and written, but cannot be deleted.
+- SYSTEM: Variables created by MARENOL, that can be read and written, but cannot be deleted.
-- READONLY: Variables created by x64dbg, that can be read, but not written or deleted.
+- READONLY: Variables created by MARENOL, that can be read, but not written or deleted.

 ## Setting variables